miekg/dreck/README.md

 * Execute (whitelisted) commands on the dreck server.
 * Define (shorter) alias for often used commands.

+The commands must be given as the first things on a line, multiple commands (up to 10) are allowed but we return on the first error seen.

 For this all to work, you'll need to have an Github App that allows access to your repo - setting this up is beyond scope of this documentation.
 And need to recompile Caddy and have a functional Go setup; again: all beyond the scope of this document.